 The primary purpose of financial aid is to provide financial resources to students who, otherwise, would be unable to pursue post-secondary education.
-All programs, with the exception of Nail Specialty, are eligible for financial aid.

 Continental School of Beauty Culture is approved to participate in U.S. Department of Education Student Aid Programs.
 Students can apply for financial assistance through the Federal Pell Grant (PELL) program and/or the Direct Loan program by completing the Free Application for Federal Student Aid (FAFSA) to determine eligibility.
-The FAFSA is available at https://fafsa. ed.gov/ and may be filed as early as October 1st for the approaching award year.
+The FAFSA is available at https://fafsa.ed.gov/ and may be filed as early as October 1st for the approaching award year.
 A finalized tax return for those required to file, is necessary to successfully submit the application and obtain an accurate estimate.